 With artwork by contemporary English artist, Phil Travers, the lettering, Bocklin – comparable to Expo today – was based on a typeface design initially introduced by the Otto Weisert foundry of Stuttgart, Germany in 1904.
 The assumption, of course, was that the archetypal music buyer would be pushed to believe that the music within the enchanted record jacket would also contain 42 minutes of wonder.

 In reality, the Moody Blues were pioneers of the genre that became known as progressive rock.
-Still, the original group had one more rhythm and blues British Invasion band that had followed the template of the Stones and the Animals.
+Still, the original group had been nothing more than another rhythm and blues British Invasion band that had followed the template of the Stones and the Animals.
 Even though the band from Birmingham, England had a top ten hit with their 1964 single, “Go Now,” the Moodies went through a series of changes until they reinvented themselves three years later by adding wunderkind Justin Hayward as both lead guitarist and lead vocalist and the multi-talented John Lodge on bass.
 It was the equivalent of Fleetwood Mac adding Stevie Nicks and Lindsey Buckingham a few years later.

 The pretense of Days of Future Passed was simple and yet onerous – the Moody Blues attempted to capture a day in the life of people living and surviving in the modern world – from dawn to eventide.
 While “Tuesday Afternoon (Forever Afternoon”), and “Nights and White Satin” were both top-ten hits, the magic of the album could be found in the interludes in-between.